Are you getting a PayPal 1099-K? You just might be. Get ready for a little extra paperwork.

 The issuer sends a copy to the IRS, and a copy to you, for your records.
 Just like the 1099-MISC, the IRS gets a copy and you get a copy.
 So it's not exactly a PayPal 1099-K, but it is a form that many people are going to receive as a result of carrying on business through PayPal.
 I will be receiving one ? just as I received a 1099-K last year.

 Originally, businesses were going to be required to submit a reconciliation if their income didn't match the amount shown on the 1099-K. However, recognizing the burden that would place on many small and home business owners, that requirement has been done away with.
 But that doesn't mean that you're in the clear.

 PayPal does provide a handy reconciliation file you can use to help figure things out.
 Whether you use PayPal's reconciliation or not, though, it's a good idea to have impeccable records.
 I'm always ready to cross-reference my 1099-K information with my records.

 3 Things You Should Know about the 1099-K

-It's never fun to prepare your taxes ? even when you use an accountant like I do.
+It's never fun to prepare your taxes — even when you use an accountant as I do.
 However, it's important to be on top of things.
 So, as you prepare your home business taxes for the year, here are 3 things you should know:

 1. Some of your income might be double-reported